asimwe1/rust_chatapp/README.md

 uploaded to [api.rocket.rs](https://api.rocket.rs/).

-Documentation for a released version `${x}` can be found at `https://api.rocket.rs/v${x}`.
-For instance, the documentation for `0.4` can be found at https://api.rocket.rs/v0.4.
-Documentation for unreleased versions in branch `${branch}` be found at `https://api.rocket.rs/${branch}`.
-For instance, the documentation for the `master` branch can be found at https://api.rocket.rs/master.
+Documentation for a released version `${x}` can be found at `https://api.rocket.rs/v${x}` and `https://rocket.rs/v${x}`.
+For instance, the documentation for `0.4` can be found at https://api.rocket.rs/v0.4 and https://rocket.rs/v0.4.
+Documentation for unreleased versions in branch `${branch}` be found at `https://api.rocket.rs/${branch}` and `https://rocket.rs/${branch}`.
+For instance, the documentation for the `master` branch can be found at https://api.rocket.rs/master and https://rocket.rs/master.
 Documentation for unreleased branches is updated periodically.

 ## Contributing